When was the last time you shopped at your local Walgreens?

 According to the company’s website, they have approximately 87 million Balance Rewards active members as of August 2016.

 Not only you earn cash back, you’ll also hear about special offers, and can connect coupons to the card, allowing you to go “paperless”.

 The main program for the Rewards card is collecting points, and sufficient points turn into cash at the checkout.

-When you shop Walgreens.com, make sure you use a cashback website, such as eBates, before you make a purchase.
+When you shop at Walgreens.com, make sure you use a cashback website, such as eBates before you make a purchase.